 The new primitives that deal with delimiter-style objects do not set up a 'large family'.
-Selecting a suitable size for display purposes is expected to be dealt with by the font via the \Umathoperatorsize parameter (more information can be found in a following section).
+Selecting a suitable size for display purposes is expected to be dealt with by the font via the \Umathoperatorsize parameter.

 For some of these primitives, all information is packed into a single signed integer.
-For the first two (\Umathcharnum and \Umathcodenum), the lowest 21 bits are the character code, the 3 bits above that represent the math class, and the family data is kept in the topmost bits This means that the values for math families 128-255 are actually negative.
+For the first two (\Umathcharnum and \Umathcodenum), the lowest 21 bits are the character code, the 3 bits above that represent the math class, and the family data is kept in the topmost bits.
+This means that the values for math families 128-255 are actually negative.
 For \Udelcodenum there is no math class.
 The math family information is stored in the bits directly on top of the character code.
 Using these three commands is not as natural as using the two- and three-value commands, so unless you know exactly what you are doing and absolutely require the speedup resulting from the faster input scanning, it is better to use the verbose commands instead.